 This report has been drafted based on the declarations of MPCA beneficiaries.
-It aims at providing UNHCR an overview of their living conditions and main difficulties in the KR-I. Thus, three indicators related to vulnerability profiling have been included:
+It aims at providing UNHCR an overview of their living conditions and main difficulties in the Kurdistan region of Iraq (KR-I).
+Thus, three indicators related to vulnerability profiling have been included: